-Dentists in particular are very good about giving—we’ve heard many examples of the charities you are passionate about.
+Dentists, in particular, are very good about giving—we’ve heard many examples of the charities you are passionate about.
 Donations to any officially registered charitable organization qualify for a non-refundable tax credit.
-You can claim donations by December 31st of the current year, as well as any unclaimed donations made in the previous five years.
-You can also claim any unclaimed donations made by your spouse or common law partner in the year, or in the previous five years.
+You can claim donations made by December 31st of the current taxation year, as well as any unclaimed donations made in the previous five years.
+You can also claim any unclaimed donations made by your spouse or common law partner in the current taxation year, or in the previous five years.

 TIP: To maximize the credit, all donations should be lumped together and filed by the higher earner.

 - Financial donations to registered charities.

 - Donations of tangible assets such as real estate, cultural property and works of art—the charity will provide a receipt for fair market value.
 (The CRA may require an independent appraisal for anything worth more than $1,000.)

 - Charitable dinners or other events—the organizers will provide a receipt for the amount over and above the cost of the dinner itself.

 TIP: If you donate publicly traded stocks or bonds that have appreciated in value, there is no capital gains tax on the gift, and you get credit for both the principal amount and the gain.

 Your credit is a percentage of the amount donated based on your combined federal and provincial tax rate.